frequently asked questions

 Do you provide breakfast and lunch?

 Yes.
 Students at our school are eligible for the same food services provided for all New York City public school students.
-We are currently exploring healthy food options aligned with our sustainability commitment.
+We continually explore healthy food options aligned with our sustainability commitment, and we provide Farm to Table curriculum and family events.
+Currently, eighth grade students can earn the privilege of eating lunch off campus.

 What kind of transportation does BUGS offer?